junxit/us-congress-bills-114/metadata.md

 - 2015-09-22 — Introduced in Senate
 - 2015-09-22 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S6898)
+- 2015-10-20 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-10-20 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-10-20 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S7366)
+- 2015-10-20 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S7366)